- The Fiscal

 - What You

-The words debt and deficit come up frequently in policy discussions — and are often conflated, or confused for one another.
+The words debt and deficit come up frequently in discussions about the policy decisions that lawmakers face and are often confused for one another.
 So what exactly are the differences between the deficit and the debt?

-Historically, periods with spikes in deficits and corresponding increases in the national debt have been periods with significant defense and war spending.
-However, since the 1960s, defense spending has decreased as a share of GDP.
-Deficits are no longer caused by periodic spikes in wartime spending, but rather by a long-term, structural mismatch between spending and revenues.
+Historically, periods with spikes in deficits and corresponding increases in the national debt have been periods associated with war or a severe economic downturn.
+Today, deficits have become the norm and are no longer caused by periodic spikes in wartime or recession-related spending, but rather by a long-term, structural mismatch between spending and revenues.